 Instead of dragging the “Lumetri Color” effect on your clip directly, you’re going to create an Adjustment layer.
 Go to “File > New > Adjustment Layer.”
 Make sure you ‘Project folder’ is selected or else it won’t let you create the layer (lame Premiere).

-Now that it’s made, drag this adjustment layer over the clip / clips you want the LUT on.
+Now that it’s made, drag this adjustment layer over the clip / clips you want the LUTs for premiere on.